 In 1998, the African Orthodox Church implemented the reform and changed its name to Anglican African Orthodox Church.
 From its inception, the Anglican African Orthodox Church set out to prevent the notion that we are a black church.
 We made it clear that we serve all God’s people; thus, in 2002, there was a name change to Anglican Church Worldwide, and in 2017, to Worldwide Anglican Church (WAC).

 (The common explanatory on the division in the mutual records with the Worldwide Anglican Church.)
 “In August 2019, a conference was held to end the ongoing theological debate within the church.
 As a result of the deliberations, the conference resolved to divide the church into two in a legitimate manner.
-The WAC formally approved the resolution of the conference of which regulates the division of the church and the inheritance by both groups led by Archbishop Lwanga and Johnson, and the group named the Continuing Anglican Church (COACH) led by Archbishop Sato.
-In September, the WAC and the COACH arrived at a partnership agreement and agreed to maintain mutual cooperation and mutual apostolic succession.”
+The WAC formally approved the resolution of the conference of which regulates the division of the church and the inheritance by both groups led by Archbishop Lwanga and Johnson, and the group named THE CONTINUING ANGLICAN CHURCH (COANCH) led by Archbishop Sato.
+In September, the WAC and the COANCH arrived at a partnership agreement and agreed to maintain mutual cooperation and mutual apostolic succession.”

-On August 2019, the Continuing Anglican Church (COACH) was formed and registered as the Communion of Continuing Anglicans.
-The COACH Consistory elected Archbishop Sato to the first Archbishop Primus inter pares and Primate of the COACH.
+Recommissioned in August 2019, and The Continuing Anglican Church (COANCH) was formed.
+The COANCH Consistory elected Archbishop Sato to the first Archbishop Primus inter pares and Primate of the COANCH.
+The COANCH is Legally incorporated within the laws of the Republic of Uganda.